 It should be no surprise that humans don’t function their best when under constant stress.
 There are numerous studies showing how workplace anxiety hampers productivity.
 Rather than look at the toll from an employer’s perspective, let’s focus on employees.

-Your approach to dealing with workplace anxiety depends on a few factors.
-You need to find the source of your workplace anxiety and determine whether or not it is internal, external, or both.
+Your approach to dealing with performance anxiety at work depends on a few factors.
+You need to find the source of your anxiety and determine whether or not it is internal, external, or both.

 Examples of internal sources of workplace anxiety include

 - Whether or not your heart is in the work you do—people are more likely to feel anxious or experience job stress if they aren’t passionate about their work.

-Examples of external sources of workplace anxiety include
+Examples of external sources of work performance anxiety at work include

 - A toxic work environment